Ohio woman says drug-addicted son died after Irma transfer | WHIZ News

 Kristy Herndon Whaley, of Westerville, says the body of 25-year-old Kyle Whaley was found behind a strip mall in Delray Beach, Florida, on Wednesday.

-His mother said Kyle was relocated to Florida from Ohio for treatment due to lack of available beds.
+His mother said he was relocated to Florida from Ohio for treatment due to lack of available beds.

-When Legacy Healing Center in Margate, northwest of Fort Lauderdale, evacuated Friday, Whaley said Kyle somehow wound up unsupervised at a sober house 20 miles away rather than at the center’s evacuation site.
+When Legacy Healing Center, northwest of Fort Lauderdale, evacuated Sept.
+8, Whaley said her son somehow wound up unsupervised at a sobriety house miles away rather than at the center’s evacuation site.

 The center declined comment.

-Note: This story has been corrected to show the evacuation was Sept.
-8, not Friday.